mitchyboy3/Hosting-demo-postgres/README.md

 To see the currently running processes: ```forever list``` To restart all forever processes: ```forever restartall``` To restart a specific process: ```forever restart X``` where X is a pid, uid, or process index.

+### Postgres and you

+For your projects you have a few options.
+You can install Postgres on your server.
+Then your project will look at the local machine for it's database the same way that it does when running on your local machine.
+The downside to this is if you like working with tools like pgAdmin, it can be difficult to get configured correctly.

+Or you can go with a DB as a service such as [ElephantSQL](https://www.elephantsql.com/).
+ElephantSQL has a free tier with 20MB disk space.
+Not a ton, but for small project not needing to worry about it's set up may be worth it.

 ### Setting Up Domains